P.O. Box 150555

 11. Volunteers to man the water stops and volunteers to direct runners on the course.

 12. Timing and scoring.
 If you are planning a small event (<50 runners), scoring can be done with a card system.
 Large races today use a chip timing system.
-Also, you need to decide how many places you will give awards to….LRC can assist you.
-In addition, LRC has finish line clocks available for rent for small FEE.
+Also, you need to decide how many places you will give awards to.
+Places that do timing are Sportspectrum in Shreveport, RunOn in Dallas, and Cajun timing just to name a few.

 13. A well-deserved post-race beer for the organizers.